Walter Randolph Carpenter: Personal

 Walter Randolph Carpenter was born on 31 October 1877 at Singapore, Straits Settlements to Captain John Bolton Carpenter and his wife Emma Frances (née Griffin) Carpenter.
 John Bolton Carpenter was a merchant, whaler and sea captain who emigrated from New Haven, Connecticut, to Australia and Singapore as a result of American Civil War restrictions on his shipping business; Emma, daughter of a master mariner, was christened in Singapore.

 On 18 December 1899, Carpenter married Edith Anderson, daughter of a sugar planter.
 He was knighted in 1936.
 In November 1941 they relocated with his new Canadian company to Vancouver, British Columbia, and in May 1948 became Canadian citizens.
 He died on 1 February 1954 at Killara, New South Wales, and was cremated with Anglican Rites.
 He was survived by his wife, two sons and three daughters.
 His sons succeeded him as managing directors of W. R. Carpenter & Co.
 Ltd., with his eldest son R. B. Carpenter as chairman.

 Legacy

-Carpenter and his companies earned the gratitude of those who needed the services they provided in remote and underdeveloped locations and long-term credit to transact their business, though their success alienated some planters and small traders.
-As one of the most highly visible representatives of Australia's involvement in the southwest Pacific, the extent to which W. R. Carpenter & Co. balanced business success with social success may still be subject to debate in some circles, but the company clearly continues to provide gainful employment for native peoples and essential services in the area it serves.
+Carpenter and his companies earned the gratitude of those who needed the services they provided in remote and underdeveloped locations and long-term credit to transact their business.
+Their success alienated some planters and small traders.
+W. R. Carpenter & Co. became a more visible representative of Australia's involvement in the southwest Pacific.
+They balanced business success with social success and there was debate in some circles.
+The company provided gainful employment for native peoples and essential services in the area it serves.